Florida Uncontested Divorce Attorney

 HOW MUCH DOES IT COST?

 At North Tampa Law Group, we have a plan for every budget.
 The uncontested divorce is a flat fee.
 We offer different plans based on your needs.
 Uncontested divorce documents start as low as $300.00.
 The rates for a full uncontested divorce start at $1,000.00.
 Full uncontested rates include discussing your options, drafting the documentation, notarizing our client’s forms (your spouse must obtain own notary), filing the forms with the Clerk of Court, scheduling your final hearing and a divorce attorney attending the final hearing.
 The above starting rates do not include the clerk’s filing fee of $408.00.
 However, if you feel you qualify for indigent status, we can attempt to have your filing fee waived or reduced.

 WHAT IF MY SPOUSE AND I DO NOT AGREE?

 If there is not a full agreement on all issues, then you are not ready for an uncontested divorce.
 If there is any dispute, you and your spouse can pursue other legal remedies.
 Before filing for a contested divorce, consider pursuing mediation or collaborative law divorce.
 At North Tampa Law Group, our goal is to protect your interests while doing everything possible to preserve your marital estate.
 If an amicable resolution in Florida uncontested divorce is not possible, then our divorce litigators are ready to assist.

-If you are considering an uncontested divorce, speak with an attorney.
+If you are considering an uncontested divorce, speak with a Florida uncontested divorce attorney at North Tampa Law Group.
 Learn your rights before signing any divorce documents.
 To schedule a consultation, call our office today at (813) 518-7411 or e-mail us.